greenorbitspace/hub/userguide/content/en/docs/glossary/s/soil-moisture-monitoring.md

 ---
 title: Soil Moisture Monitoring
 ref: soil-moisture-monitoring
+weight: 1
+exported_at: '2025-06-16T15:03:07.270049+00:00'
-description: 'Soil Moisture Monitoring: The process of measuring and tracking the amount of water present in the soil, which is crucial for understanding plant health, optimizing irrigation, and managing water resources effectively.'
+definition: Soil moisture monitoring refers to the process of measuring the amount of water present in the soil.
+This is crucial for agriculture, environmental monitoring, and water resource management, as it helps in understanding soil health, irrigation needs, and the overall ecosystem.
-notion_page_id: 214d6625-c679-80d0-b62c-c23fa98681f8
-exported_at: '2025-06-16T14:22:59.184389+00:00'
 tags:
-- sustainability
+- Research
-category:
+id: GL204
+categories:
 - Space & Technology
-id: GL204
 ---